What problem are we trying to tackle?

 - Officially registered as a local company in Rwanda

-- Built a strong team with extensive experience in agri-business, in Rwanda and beyond
+- Recruited team members with extensive experience in agri-business in Rwanda

 Currently, we’re seeking partners to provide the necessary financial and technical support to help us implement the pilot phase.
 If our solution works in Rwanda, we believe it can be adapted and replicated across Africa and beyond.